tasosalvas/spdiu/README.md

     cfg = c.config.spdiu

     # and provides api calls, such as running terminal commands.
+    # Ideally we want to do stuff in python, to be compatible wherever it runs.
+    # i.e. this would probably only work on linux.
+But it's your task.
     c.run(f"du -h {cfg.work_dir}")

     print(f"Your {cfg.work_dir} just went BOOM!")